vedderb/bldc/doc/lbmref.md

 ### setassoc

 The `setassoc` function destructively updates a key-value mapping in an alist.
 The form of a `setassoc` expression is `(setassoc alist-expr key-expr value-expr)`.
+If you assign a key which doesn't exist in the original alist, it is left unchanged, while another association pair is added to the returned list.

 <table>
 <tr>